Driving Like Yourself: A Benchmark for Closed-Loop Personalized End-to-End Autonomous Driving: Personalized Driving Benchmark

-To better quantify differences across driving styles, we introduce MMDSS, a distribution-level metric that models driving style as a behavioral distribution rather than isolated trajectory instances.
+\textbf{Style Differences Quantification} To better quantify differences across driving styles, we introduce MMDSS, a distribution-level metric that models driving style as a behavioral distribution rather than isolated trajectory instances.
 This can capture global style tendencies and provide a more stable measure of inter-style divergence.
 We also report the KL divergence to further validate the separability between different style distributions.

-Specifically, given two sets of trajectory features $X = \{x_i\}_{i=1}^m$ and $Y = \{y_j\}_{j=1}^n$, the empirical MMD is computed as in Eq.~\ref{eq:mmd}: where $k(\cdot,\cdot)$ denotes a RBF kernel function here.
+Specifically, given two sets of trajectory features $X = \{x_i\}_{i=1}^m$ and $Y = \{y_j\}_{j=1}^n$, the empirical MMD is computed as in Eq.~\ref{eq:mmd}: where $k(\cdot,\cdot)$ denotes an RBF kernel function here.
 While MMD quantifies distributional divergence, it is not directly interpretable as a similarity score.
-Therefore, we introduce MMDSS, a normalized similarity score defined as:

-MMDSS transforms the raw divergence measure into a bounded, interpretable score in $[0,1)$, where higher values indicate more consistent driving styles.
+Therefore, we introduce MMDSS, a normalized similarity score defined as: MMDSS transforms the raw divergence measure into a bounded, interpretable score in $[0,1)$, where higher values indicate more consistent driving styles.
 This makes MMDSS particularly suitable for evaluating intra- and inter-individual behavioral similarity in personalized driving.

 In addition to MMD, we also employ KL divergence to assess distributional differences in driving styles further.
-Unlike MMD, KL is a directed measure that captures how one behavior distribution departs from another expected distribution.
-A lower KL value indicates a closer match between the two style distributions, providing a complementary perspective on style similarity.
+In our implementation, KL is computed using a histogram-based symmetric formulation with 50 bins, independent min--max normalization to $[0,1]$, and $\epsilon$-smoothing ($10^{-8}$).
+Lower KL value indicates a closer match between the two style distributions, providing a complementary measure of style similarity.

 By combining both MMD and KL divergence, we can capture a comprehensive understanding of how different drivers' styles diverge not only in terms of distributional distances (MMD) but also in terms of relative entropy (KL divergence).
 This multi-metric approach offers a robust and interpretable analysis of driving styles.